Racial segregation in the United States

 Sign for "colored" waiting room at a Greyhound bus terminal in Rome, Georgia, 1943.
-Throughout the South there were Jim Crow laws creating de jure legally required segregation.
+Throughout the Southern United States there were Jim Crow laws creating de jure legally required segregation.

-Facilities and services such as housing, healthcare, education, employment, and transportation have been systematically separated in the United States based on racial categorizations.
-Notably, racial segregation in the United States was the legally and/or socially enforced separation of African Americans from whites, as well as the separation of other ethnic minorities from majority communities.
-While mainly referring to the physical separation and provision of separate facilities, it can also refer to other manifestations such as prohibitions against interracial marriage (enforced with anti-miscegenation laws), and the separation of roles within an institution.
-The U.S. Armed Forces were formally segregated until 1948, as black units were separated from white units but were still typically led by white officers.

 "We Cater to White Trade Only" sign on a restaurant window in Lancaster, Ohio, in 1938.
 Ohio, like most of the North and West, did not have de jure statutory enforced segregation (Jim Crow laws), but many places still had de facto social segregation in the early 20th century.
 Together with state sponsored segregation, such private owner enforced segregation was outlawed for public accommodations in the 1960s.

+Racial segregation in the United States was the legally and/or socially enforced separation of black people from white people, as well as the de facto separation of other ethnic minorities from majority communities.
+Facilities and services such as housing, healthcare, education, employment, and transportation were, and in some ways are still, systematically separated in the United States on the basis of racial categorizations.
+While mainly referring to the physical separation and provision of separate facilities, racial segregation had other manifestations such as prohibitions against interracial marriage (enforced by anti-miscegenation laws) and the separation of roles within institutions.
+For example, the U.S. Armed Forces were formally segregated until 1948, as black units were separated from white units but were still typically led by white officers.